Premier League title race between Manchester City and Liverpool - Run-in

 Liverpool

-Liverpool needs to navigate three competitions, beat Man City at the Etihad Stadium, and also manage to take at least 7-of-9 points from Arsenal away, Tottenham at home, and a Merseyside derby at Anfield.
+Liverpool needs to navigate three competitions and also manage to take at least 7-of-9 points from Man United at home, Tottenham at home, and a Merseyside derby at Anfield.
+And even doing that supposed Man City draws at least once.
+Considering City has double-digit league win streaks in each of the last two seasons, that’s no given.
 If the Reds manage to reclaim the Premier League crown, it will be incredibly well done.

 Rating their chances: 40 percent